aconchillo/electron-dnd-test/README.md

 Then, do what the window tells you to do.

 **Note:** Run it inside tmux if you want it not to work.

+# The fix

+I was pointed to the [tmux-MacOSX-pasteboard](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) project.
+Basically, do this:

+    $ brew install reattach-to-user-namespace

+Then add the following line to you tmux configuration file (~/.tmux.conf):

+    set-option -g default-command "reattach-to-user-namespace -l zsh"

+Restart tmux and try again.